phetsims/qa/issue-templates/website-dev-test-template.md

 * instructions for any non-standard tests
 -->

-- [ ] Please check the QA credits and open a new issue if anything needs to be updated.

 <h3>Issues to Verify</h3>

 These issues should have the "status:ready-for-review" label.
 Unless an issue says to close after verifying, assign the